EGR314-Team204/Team-204-EGR-314/index.md

 Product Design-

 i.
-Design will optimize space to acquire a sleek and compact size <br>
+Design optimizes space <br>
 ii.
-Design will be able to withstand harsh outdoor conditions and be weather-resistant iii.
-Must be cost efficient for the consumer. iv.
-Must be compact for portability.
+Design will be able to withstand harsh outdoor conditions and be weather-resistant <br>
+iii.
+Cost efficient for the consumer <br>
+iv.
+Compact for portability <br>

 Functionality/ Software-

 i.
-Mobile app control, allow the user to adjust settings and monitor the system remotely via a mobile app or internet connection ii.
-System will utilize a variety of sensors to monitor environmental conditions such as temperature, humidity, wind speed, etc iii.
-Data will be transmitted to internet iv.
-Physical displays of the data recorded (gauge)
+Mobile app control, allows the user to adjust settings and monitor the system remotely via a mobile app or internet connection <br>
+ii.
+System utilizes a sensor to monitor temperature <br>
+iii.
+Data will be transmitted to internet <br>

 Interactivity/ User experience-

 i.
-Device setup should be easy and include detailed instructions ii.
-Usage of device and interface should be straight forward iii.
-Maintenance should be basic or non existent iv.
-Clear and easy instructions for repair or operation.
+Device setup is easy <br>
+ii.
+Usage of device and interface is straight forward <br>
+iii.
+Maintenance is basic or non existent <br>

 Customization-

 i.
-The user should be able to adjust the sensitivity of the environmental sensors to match their specific needs ii.
-The user should be able to modify the displayed outputs to visualize the data they need. iii.
-The user must be able to connect it to multiple power inputs.
-(USB/AC) iv.
-The user would be able to modify the components as needed, i.e; replacement parts, new case, etc.
+The user is able to adjust the sensitivity of the environmental sensors to match their specific needs <br>
+ii.
+The user is able to modify the displayed outputs to visualize the data they need <br>

 Manufacturing-

 i.
-Should be designed to be recycled or reused ii.
-Materials should be cost efficient without compromising quality iii.
-Material will be durable and have longevity iv.
-Quality materials must be used when necessary.
+Is designed to be recycled or reused <br>
+ii.
+Materials are cost efficient without compromising quality <br>
+iii.
+Materials are durable and have longevity <br>
+iv.
+Quality materials are used when necessary <br>

 Safety-

 i.
-The overall product must be designed in a way that avoids risk to the user. ii.
-Exclusion/reduction of materials that are potentially hazardous. iii.
-Space for any warning labels/details. iv.
-Instructions on how to operate safely.
+The overall product is designed in a way that avoids risk to the user <br>
+ii.
+Exclusion/reduction of materials that are potentially hazardous <br>
+iii.
+Space for any warning labels/details <br>

 ## Design Ideation
 When designing our project, we needed to take into consideration many more ideas than the required project parameters.
 For instance, the product would be worthless if it caused harm to the user.
 With this in mind, we proceeded to create Jamboards.
 Jamboards are an online version of a wall of sticky notes, a place where we throw every conceivable point, idea, requirement and thought onto a page.